CraftingBuilds/Astrology-Arith-m-etic/Definitions/Aspects/5 Novile Family/Binovile.md

 **Glyph:** ∟ (or use a doubled ∟ for visual distinction if desired)

 # **Description:**
 A binovile aspect occurs when two planets are separated by 80 degrees, which is twice the angle of a novile (40°).
 It is considered a ‘minor harmonious aspect’ associated with refined spiritual development, creative sensitivity, and soft inner realizations.
 While subtle, binovals signal potential for inner-harmony and breakthrough, especially through repeated effort, sacred repetition, or artistic ritual.
-It often highlights [[Latent 1]] talents or pathways to gentle transformation.
+It often highlights [[Latent]] talents or pathways to gentle transformation.

 # **Key Points:**
 - Represents the deepening of [[Novile 1]] energy — quite progress through devotion and repetition.